 You can start by using quotation marks to clearly mark the dialogue.
 Make sure the words spoken by the characters fit the context and character traits.

-Make the dialogue sound natural and true to the characters.
-Avoid overly complex or formal language.
+Well, make the dialogue sound natural and true to the characters.
+Use simple and clear language.
+And make sure it moves the story forward.

 Keep it simple and natural.
 Make the dialogue sound like real people talking and make sure it moves the story forward.